Framework for the Assessment of

 Child’s Developmental Needs

-_ Health
+_

 This section should include details of the child’s medication regime.

-_ Education
+_

-The type of educational provision attended by the child should be recorded in this
+The type of educational provision attended by the child should be

 dimension.
-If the child has a statement of Special Educational Needs brief details of the
+If the child has a statement of Special Educational Needs

 main provisions should be recorded.
-Full details of the Statement can be included, if
+Full details of the Statement can be

-necessary, by attaching the full statement as an appendix to the Core Assessment
+necessary, by attaching the full statement as an appendix to the Core

 Record.

-A summary of the nature and extent of any communication difficulties experienced by
+A summary of the nature and extent of any communication difficulties

 the child should be recorded in this dimension.
-The ability of parents or carers to
+The ability of parents

-communicate with the child should be recorded under Basic Care in the Parenting
+communicate with the child should be recorded under Basic Care in the

 Capacity section of the dimension.

-_ Emotional and Behavioural Development
+Emotional and Behavioural Development

-The nature of any challenging behaviour exhibited by the child, including whether it
+The nature of any challenging behaviour exhibited by the child,

 affects the child’s safety, should be recorded under this heading.
-The amount of
+The

-supervision the child requires should be also recorded in this dimension.
-How parents
+supervision the child requires should be also recorded in this

-or carers respond to the child’s challenging behaviour should be recorded under
+or carers respond to the child’s challenging behaviour should be

 Ensuring Safety in the Parenting Capacity Section.

-_ Identify
+_

-This dimension is important for disabled children as they may have picked up messages
+This dimension is important for disabled children as they may have

 that to be disabled is ‘wrong’, ‘bad’ or a burden on others.
-They, therefore, may reject
+They,

 15

 who they are and lack confidence and self-esteem.
-Having determined how the child
+Having determined how

-perceives him or herself, it is important to record how they view their identity as a
+perceives him or herself, it is important to record how they view their

 disabled person.

-_ Family and Social Relationships
+Family and Social Relationships

-This dimension is concerned with the child’s relationships with their family, peers and
+This dimension is concerned with the child’s relationships with their

-others; how the child relates to others and how they respond to him or her.
+others; how the child relates to others and how they respond to him or

-The impact that the child’s impairment has on siblings and parents or carers is
+The impact that the child’s impairment has on siblings and parents or

 considered later in the record.

-_ Social Presentation
+Social Presentation

-In addition to how the child or young person presents socially, the way in which others,
+In addition to how the child or young person presents socially, the way

-particularly outside the family, respond to the child or young person’s impairment
+particularly outside the family, respond to the child or young person’s

 should be recorded in this dimension.
-This will help to develop an understanding of the
+This will help to develop an

-barriers that the child and family may have to overcome when accessing and using
+barriers that the child and family may have to overcome when accessing

 community resources.

-_ Selfcare Skills
+_

-Some of the questions in this dimension may not be appropriate for some disabled
+Some of the questions in this dimension may not be appropriate for some

 children and young people.
-However the first question, Child has age appropriate
+However the first question, Child has age

-selfcare skills can be completed for all children and young people.
-This section can be
+selfcare skills can be completed for all children and

-used to record a summary of the child’s abilities, including washing and dressing, eating
+used to record a summary of the child’s abilities, including washing and

 and drinking, continence, and to go out alone.

-The capacity of parents to provide the level of supervision and support required by the
+The capacity of parents to provide the level of supervision and support

-child, can be recorded in the parental capacity section of this dimension.
+child, can be recorded in the parental capacity section of this

-A more detailed assessment of some areas of the child or young person’s abilities may be
+A more detailed assessment of some areas of the child or young person’s

-necessary to identify or access the resources which are most appropriate to the child or
+necessary to identify or access the resources which are most appropriate

 young person’s needs.

-Family and Environmental Factors which may impact on the
+Family and Environmental Factors which may impact on

 Child and on Parenting Capacity

-_ Family Functioning
+Family Functioning

-The impact of the child’s impairment on other family members is recorded in this
+The impact of the child’s impairment on other family members is recorded

 section.
-When recording the impact of the child’s impairment on siblings (FE4),
+When recording the impact of the child’s impairment on siblings

-practitioners should consider whether siblings are themselves ‘children in need’ and
+practitioners should consider whether siblings are themselves ‘children

 require a core assessment.
-Consideration will also have to be given to whether a separate
+Consideration will also have to be given to

-‘Carer’s assessment’ should be carried out in respect of parents or carers (FE6).
+‘Carer’s assessment’ should be carried out in respect of parents or

-_ Family’s Social Integration
+Family’s Social Integration

 This is often a major issue for families with a disabled child.
-Any discrimination
+Any

-experienced by the family as a consequence of the child’s impairment should be
+experienced by the family as a consequence of the child’s impairment

 recorded.
-Support to the family through membership of support groups for disabled
+Support to the family through membership of support groups for

 children should also be noted.